SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 - `validators` - An object containing functions which will take an [OpenAPI 3.1 Schema](https://spec.openapis.org/oas/v3.1.0#schema-object) object, and return a function that attempts to validate and coerce its argument.
 If the data is valid, the cosersed value will be returned.
 If the data is invalid, an AJV `ValidationError` will be thrown with an array of [AJV Errors](https://ajv.js.org/api.html#validation-errors) in its `errors` property.
 For an example of this, see [Schema Based Validation](../dev/writing-handler-middleware.md#schema-based-validation).
   The following functions are available by default.
 They may be modified, or new validators may be added, through the `validatorFactories` option of `createRouterFromSpec`.
 [See here for more details](../dev/creating-express-routes.md#modifying-or-adding-openapi-schema-validators).
   - `createParameterValidator` - Creates a validator function that validates parameter objects.
-The validation will coerce types and apply defaults.
+The validation will coerce types, but will not apply defaults.
 Coercion is done in accordance with the [AJV Type Coercion Rules](https://ajv.js.org/coercion.html)
   - `createBodyValidator` - Creates a validator function that validates parameter objects.
 The validation will coerce types and apply defaults.
 Coercion is done in accordance with the [AJV Type Coercion Rules](https://ajv.js.org/coercion.html)
   - `createResponseValidator` - Creates a validator function that validates responses.
-No type coersion is done; types must match exactly.
+No type coersion is done, and no defaults are applied; types must match exactly.

 ## OperationRequestContext

 This context is used when handling a specific network request.
-It inherits from the OperationHandlerContext.
+It inherits from the [OperationHandlerContext](#OperationHandlerContext).

 ### Properties